cap-js-community/mtx-tool/docs/index.md

           ...
 [TENANT]                               filter list for tenant id or subdomain ...    --time                                 list includes timestamps
-          ...    --skip-unchanged                       skip update for unchanged dependencies
+          ...    --skip-unchanged                       skip update for unchanged dependencies ...    --only-stale                           only update subscriptions that have not changed today ...    --only-failed                          only update subscriptions with UPDATE_FAILED state

    === cap multitenancy (cds) ===
 ~  cdsl   --cds-list [TENANT]                        list all cds-mtx tenant names